-Sometimes we need to put more effort to communicate our feelings.
+Sometimes we need to put more effort into communicating our feelings.
 From here the idea of interjection comes into action.
 Learn in this post how to use Common Italian Interjections and Exclamations with audio to help you remember sentences better.

 Interjections, also known as exclamations, are usually words that come in a phrase expressing and showing happiness, sadness, anger, surprise, disgust, excitement, or enthusiasm.